anjireddy-kata/interview-questions/nodeJS.md

 HMAC: HMAC stands for Hash-based Message Authentication Code.
 It is a process for applying a hash algorithm to both data and a secret key that results in a single final hash.

-### Q6: What is the difference between package.json and package-locak.json?
+### Q6: What is the difference between package.json and package-lock.json?

 ### Q7: How do you handle the exceptions globally in NodeJS?

-### Q8: Implement a get request with JWT AUthentication?

 ### Q9: What is JWT Token?

+### Q8: How do you implement JWT AUthentication in NodeJS?

 ### Q10: Please explain a scenario where you have used Event Emitters?